Benjamin Spock: Personal life

 For most of his life, Spock wore Brooks Brothers suits and shirts with detachable collars, but at 75, for the first time in his life, Mary got him to try blue jeans.
 She joined him in meditation twice a day and introduced him to Transactional analysis (TA) therapists, massage, yoga and a macrobiotic diet which reportedly improved his health.
 "She gave me back my youth," Spock was quoted as saying.
 He adapted to her lifestyle, as she did to his.
-There were 40 years difference in their ages, but Spock would tell reporters they were both 16.
+There were 40 years difference in their ages, but Spock would write in his Redbook column in 1977, "We're both 16 years old."
 Mary scheduled speaking dates and handled legal agreements for the 5th through 9th editions of Baby and Child Care.
-She continues to publish the book with co-author Robert Needlman.
+After her husband's death, she continued to oversee new editions of the book with co-author Robert Needlman.

 For many years, Spock lived aboard his sailboat, the Carapace, in the British Virgin Islands off Tortola.
-At 84, Spock won third place in a rowing contest, crossing four miles (6.4 km) of the Sir Francis Drake Channel between Tortola and Norman Island in 2.5 hours.
-He credited his strength and good health to his lifestyle and his love for life.
-Spock had a second sailboat, named Turtle, in Maine on which he lived and sailed in the summer.
+At 84, he won third place in a rowing contest, crossing four miles (6.4 km) of the Sir Francis Drake Channel between Tortola and Norman Island in 2.5 hours.
+He credited his strength and good health to his lifestyle and love for life.
+He had a second sailboat, named Turtle, in Maine on which he lived and sailed in the summer.
 The Spocks lived exclusively on boats for most of 20 years.

 By 1991, Spock was unable to walk without assistance and was reported as infirm shortly before his death.
-At the very end of Spock's life, he was advised to come ashore by his physician, Steve Pauker, of New England Medical Center, Boston.
+At the very end of his life, he was advised to come ashore by his physician, Steve Pauker, of Tufts-New England Medical Center, Boston.
 In 1992, Spock received the Peace Abbey Courage of Conscience Award at the John F. Kennedy Presidential Library for his lifelong commitment to disarmament and peaceable child-rearing.